 Felton Fire Protection District

 Carbon Monoxide (CO) is a deadly gas produced by burning any fuel.
-When inhaled, CO rapidly displaces oxygen in the victim’s blood, resulting in serious illness, even death.
+When inhaled, CO rapidly displaces oxygen in the victim’s blood, and after enough exposure can result in serious illness or death.
 Since Carbon Monoxide is completely invisible, odorless and tasteless, many people have no idea that they are being poisoned until it is too late.
 For this reason, CO is often called the silent killer.
 Airtight design in today’s modern energy efficient homes can contribute to the problem by confining CO contaminated air within the home.

 The symptoms of CO poisoning often imitate those of common illnesses such as the flu.
-Some studies have indicated an estimated 23.6% of people who have flu or stress symptoms could actually be suffering from CO poisoning.
 Victims of low level CO poisoning often experience mild headaches, shortage of breath, nausea, drowsiness and dizzy spells.
 At higher levels, CO poisoning can cause severe headaches, mental confusion, impairment of vision or hearing, vomiting, fatigue, loss of consciousness, and coma.
 Severe CO poisoning can cause an irregular heartbeat, amnesia, brain damage, coma, and eventually death.

 Medical studies have shown a high percentage of the population is particularly vulnerable to CO, including low levels over a longer period of time.
 This high-risk group includes fetuses, children, the elderly and those with heart and lung disorders.
 When inhaled, CO combines with hemoglobin in red blood cells to form substances that work to decrease oxygen levels and eventually asphyxiate the victim.